Tagged With: Poudre Douce

 You can bet my next “Game of Thrones” screening will include a feast fit for the Iron Throne room- perhaps Mutton in Onion-Ale Broth, Trout Wrapped in Bacon, Roman Buttered Carrots, Cheese and Onion Pie, a Salad from Castle Black, and finish the whole lot with Poached Pears, Elizabethan Lemon Cakes, and a challis of Mulled Wine- but I’m open to your suggestions (from anyone but House Frey)!

-The baker’s spice holy trinity of Ginger, Indonesian Cassia and Allspice in our Poudre Douce or “Sweet Powder” blend make this upside-down fruit cake an essential for the winter holidays — even if wasn’t such a table-top stunner!
+The baker’s spice holy trinity of Ginger, Cassia and Allspice in our Poudre Douce blend make this upside-down fruit cake an essential for the winter holidays — and it’s a table-top stunner, too!
 We made a festive selection of dried fruits over the classic pineapple to allow the spices to shine through.
 Less sweet than those pineapple upside-down cakes of our childhoods, we like this cake at brunch as well as for dessert!